 How betahistine works

 Betahistine is a histamine analog.
-It works by improving blood flow in the inner ear which reduces the pressure of excess fluid in the inner ear.
+It works by improving the blood flow in the inner ear which reduces the pressure of excess fluid there.
 Excess fluid can send signals to the brain causing nausea, dizziness or spinning sensations (symptoms of Ménière's disease).
-Betahistine additionally dampens down the nerve signals sent from the inner ear to the brain.
-This relieves the symptoms of Ménière's disease.
+Betahistine additionally dampens down the nerve signals sent from the inner ear to the brain relieving the symptoms of Ménière's disease.

 Common side effects of betahistine

 - ₹64 to ₹250Sun Pharmaceutical Industries Ltd6 variant(s)